Test free of charge

 6. Go-Live

-The largest part of this schedule is taken up by the implementation of the pilot project or proof of concept, which takes about 2 months depending on the scope of the project.
+The largest part of this schedule is taken up by the implementation of the pilot project or proof of concept, which takes around 2 months depending on the scope of the project.

-An important first step in implementing a paperless shopfloor is to define goals.
-These goals should be formulated in a clear and measurable way to ensure that the company knows what it wants to achieve.
+An important first step in implementing a paperless store floor is to define goals.
+These goals should be clearly and measurably formulated to ensure that the company knows what it wants to achieve.

 • Increase employee satisfaction